-You can also book a discovery call with us to see how you can be increasing your revenue per unit by $4/unit/month by partnering with Latchel to streamline your maintenance operations.
+If you’re ready to start increasing your profitability, revenue per unit, and operational efficiencies, make sure to book a discovery call with us to see how you can be increasing your monthly revenue per unit by up to $40 by partnering with Latchel to streamline your maintenance operations.

 Your company’s valuation will also increase if you have consistency in your growth.
 Your growth shouldn’t look like rollercoaster of ups and downs, but a stable, steady increase.
 Typically, your past 12 months are evaluated so it’s suggested to start prepping to sell at least a year before you actually do.

 The consistency of your personnel will also be evaluated to ensure there is stability within those turning the wheels of the company, so investing into a solid team will matter.
 Consistency in how you keep company records will also be important to your valuation – nobody likes to inherit a mess.

 Your average length of contracts is also something that will be looked at.
 So, if you haven’t done so already, it will be important to narrow down the traits of your ideal customer, and be picky about who you choose to work with.
 If you find what works best for you and with you, you can increase those types of clients and show less portfolio churn.